swcarpentry/git-novice/_episodes/07-github.md

 You can think of the public key as a padlock, and only you have the key (the private key) to open it.
 You use the public key where you want a secure method of communication, such as your GitHub account.
 You give this padlock, or public key, to GitHub and say “lock the communications to my account with this so that only computers that have my private key can unlock communications and send git commands as my GitHub account.”

-What we will do now is do the minimum required to set up the SSH keys and add the public key to a GitHub account.
+What we will do now is the minimum required to set up the SSH keys and add the public key to a GitHub account.

 > ## Advanced SSH
 > A supplemental episode in this lesson discusses SSH and key pairs in more depth and detail.